loremipsumdonec/optimizely-testframework/posts/create_a_test_framework/create_a_test_framework.md

 ---

-As many probably know or have heard, it is good to perform some type of automatic testing to check that important functions have not stopped working because of a recent change.
 There is a lack for this type of information on the internet so I thought I would simply contribute what I have learned.

 ##  The goal